ajithksenthil/AttachmentBot/README.md

 ## Getting Started

 1. **Installation**: Instructions on setting up the toolbox environment, including required libraries and dependencies.
+Make sure you have Git installed before running git clone, and look at GettingStarted.md in the docs folder to get an overview of how to get started.
 2. **Data Collection Setup**: Guide on how to configure and use the data collection scripts with your chatbot.
 3. **Data Processing**: Steps to process your collected data using the embedding and feature extraction scripts.
 4. **Model Training and Application**: Detailed walkthrough on how to train the machine learning models with your data and apply these models to new datasets.